tingelholm/ai-soc-lab/README.md

 ## Roadmap

-A web dashboard (probably Streamlit) for browsing alerts visually is the next step, followed by Slack notifications so AI analyses get pushed to my phone instead of sitting in a JSON file.
-Beyond that: support for additional attack types like port scanning, privilege escalation, and lateral movement, Windows endpoint coverage via Winlogbeat, and prompt tuning based on the outcomes of past alerts so the system gets sharper over time.
+A web dashboard (probably Streamlit) for browsing alerts visually is the next step, followed by Slack notifications so AI analyses land on my phone instead of sitting in a JSON file.
+Beyond that: support for additional attack types (port scanning, privilege escalation, lateral movement), Windows endpoint coverage via Winlogbeat, and prompt tuning based on the outcomes of past alerts.

 ---